-11-4-4: AMENDED PLATS:

-When changes are made to a plat of a subdivision which has been recorded, approval of said subdivision shall be vacated and an amended plat thereof shall be approved and recorded in accordance with this title.
-(Ord.
-86-3, 3-11-1986)

-11-4-5: APPROVALS:
+11-4-2: APPROVALS:

 After approving and signing the final plat, the planning commission shall submit the plat for approval to the city engineer, who shall check the engineering requirements of the drawing, check the construction drawings and determine the amount of the bond or other agreement to assure construction of the improvements where necessary.
 After approval and signature by the city engineer, the plat and bond agreement shall be submitted to the city attorney and the city council, respectively, for their approval.
 The final plat, bearing all official approvals as above required, shall be submitted to the office of the county recorder.
 No construction of improvements shall begin until after the recording of the final plat.